11 Jul 2014

 The need to click one’s own neck is potentially a sign of an underlying problem.
 Often the need to do it is down to poor posture putting excess stress on the joints in the cervical (neck) spine.
 Due to the stresses on the spine, the joints become restricted and uncomfortable.
 If an on-going problem, it may get to the stage of a trapped nerve!
 When you click your own neck (self manipulating) you are mostly ‘clicking’ either the joint above or below the restricted one that needs to move properly.
 Chiropractors train over 4-5 years to adjust the right joint in the right way (see picture below).
 This relieves the restricted joint and frees up any trapped nerves.

-When a joint is restricted, the joints above and below work harder to compensate for the lack of movement in the stiff joint.
-So these joints are moving too much already and when you self adjust you are forcing them to move even further (see picture).
-This can, over time, cause stretching of the ligaments that support the spine and lead to instability and future problems.
+When a joint is already restricted, the joints both above and below it are working harder to compensate for the limited movement in the stiff joint.
+Self-adjustment forces these joints to move even more (as illustrated), potentially leading to the stretching of the ligaments supporting the spine.
+This can result in instability and potential future issues.

-So what should I do if I always click my own neck?
+So what should I do if I’m always clicking my own neck?

 Written by Bristol Chiropractor – Charles Herbert